DieracDelta/DieracDelta.github.io/posts/2021-05-30-nix-rust-riscv-toy-kernel.md

 Often times there's a large ramp up for even getting hands wet with embedded dev, and I think Nix can substantially lower that barrier.
 Furthermore, writing in Rust prevents many a triple fault at compile time through the merits of its type system.
 Pairing the two seems like a good idea.

 One of my biggest initial frustrations with embedded dev was getting a cross compiling toolchain.
 The "goto" cross compiler [page](https://wiki.osdev.org/GCC_Cross-Compiler) is pretty intimidating for a beginner.
 Even now, each time I've started on an embedded project it takes me anywhere from a few hours to a week to get the new toolchain built.
+With `nix` this goes from an undefined amount of time to minutes.

+The repo I'm using for this example is located [here](https://github.com/DieracDelta/NixKernelTutorial).

 # Background